donnemartin/dev-setup/README.md

 * [MySQL Workbench](#mysql-workbench)
 * [MongoDB](#)

-## Misc
+## Section 6: Misc

 * [Contributions](#contributions)
 * [Credits](#credits)

 ## Step 1: Update the Operating System

 First thing you need to do on any OS, is to update the system.
-On a Mac run the "App Store" and select the "Updates" icon.
+On a Mac run the "App Store" and select the "Updates" icon and update both the OS and installed apps.

-## Optional: Install Apps
+### Optional: Install Apps

 Some of the scripts tweak settings on apps such as [Google Chrome](#google-chrome) and [Sublime Text](#sublime-text).
 If you use these apps, it might be useful to install them first.